AyeCode/geodirectory/readme.txt

 * [Purpose your directory with Custom Post Types](https://wpgeodirectory.com/downloads/custom-post-types/ "Allows to extend your directory categorization") - Create additional content types like events, coupons, and offers to supplement multiple directories and help businesses get noticed.
 Offer the "locationless" option to filter for online businesses and websites.

-* [Add events as a business listing option (NOW FREE)](https://wordpress.org/plugins/events-for-geodirectory/advanced/ "Adds an events manager to your directory") - Have people submit events and turn your GeoDirectory into a WordPress event calendar plugin.
+* [Add events as a business listing option (NOW FREE)](https://wordpress.org/plugins/events-for-geodirectory/ "Adds an events manager to your directory") - Have people submit events and turn your GeoDirectory into a WordPress event calendar plugin.
 With CPT add-on installed, create as many events post types as needed.

 * [Give viewers a run-down on a company's performance with MultiRatings and Reviews](https://wpgeodirectory.com/downloads/multiratings-and-reviews/ "Allows you to extend your rating and reviews categorization") - Extend the review system allowing multiple rating categories (e.g., service, quality, price), add images to reviews and other cool features.

 * [Enhance search with advanced search filters](https://wpgeodirectory.com/downloads/advanced-search-filters/ "Allows you to extend the search with custom filters") -Turn any custom field into an advanced filter of the search widget for more accurate listings search.
-Adds AJAX search, smart autocompletes, geolocation, and much more.
+Adds AJAX search, smart autocompletes, geo location, and much more.

 * [Build up a priceless community with the Buddypress Integration](https://wpgeodirectory.com/downloads/buddypress-integration/ "integrates Buddypress with GeoDirectory") - Engage users and form a community around your niche and listings with seamless integration with Buddypress (open-source social networking software package).